-Pupils who are on the SEND register are more prone to bullying than their peers but this does not mean that all pupils with SEND will be bullied.
-At Sun Academy Bradwell we continually monitor our SEND pupils through the SENCO (regular one-two-one review meetings, daily through Learning Support Assistants and Teachers as needed).
+Pupils who are on the SEND register are more prone to bullying than their peers, but this does not mean that all pupils with SEND will be bullied.
+We continually monitor our SEND pupils through the SENCO (regular one-two-one review meetings and daily through supervision from Learning Support Assistants and Teachers).